peixetlift/Peixetlift.github.io/_posts/2021-09-18-All-about-password-security.md

 To get more into detail, you can keep reading and discover which kind of attacks can affect you and what the math behind password security is, but if you only want to have secure passwords and skip all of the geeky information, these are the guidelines to follow :

 * * *
-* Password must be <b>more than 15 characters long.</b><br>
+* Password must be <b>more than 8 characters long.</b>And you have to know that this is the limit for today's computing power, but this number increases with time, so I would go for something like 15+ characters to make sure I'm safe.<br>
 * It needs to include some <b>number, symbol and capital letter.</b><br>
 * It <b>must not be related to you</b> (e.g. your favourite team, your birthday, etc.) and it can't be composed of common words such as `password` or `hello`.<br>
-* It isn't a good idea either to substitute letters for numbers as in `h3ll0w0rld`, this will be the first an attacker will come up with when performing a dictionary attack (which you can learn about down below).
+* It isn't a good idea either to take a password and use some permutation of it, such as substituting letters for numbers as in `h3ll0w0rld`, this will be the first idea an attacker will come up with when performing a dictionary attack (which you can learn about down below).

 * * *

 Some extra thing that you should take into consideration when choosing your password is the <span class="pink">convenience</span> of remembering and typing it.
 So for example, `QrN}x#hCyBQ7t2)>` is a great password in terms of robustness, but it is really hard for humans to remember random character strings, and a pain to type every time you want to access something.

+To put it in a nutshell, you want a strong, easy-to-remember password.
+My tip (and this is what most specialist will say) is to think of it as a <span class=pink>passphrase</span> instead of a password, by combining multiple characters that are easy to remember, but long and random enough to be secure.

+Some examples of great passwords are :

+* My_Friend/Has50%ofMyIQ>:)
+* Alan$Tu#rinW@sNOTEWORTHY

 ### Password Managers

-With all of this said, I'd like to introduce you to password managers, which consist of software that creates and stores an <b>encrypted database</b> of your different passwords.
+With all of this said, I'd like to introduce you to password managers, which consist of applications that create and store an <b>encrypted database</b> of your different passwords.
 A password manager will keep all of your passwords safe and you will only need to remember the master password to access the database.
 This is increcibly helpful since it opens the possibility to have randomly generated passwords for all of your accounts, such as `chm(6PM@d+dHHT%q`.
-This way, you only need to follow the <span class="pink">convenience</span> guideline when selecting your master password, and use a website such as [passwordsgenerator.net](https://passwordsgenerator.net/) to generate all of your other passwords (you won't need to remeber them since they are stored permanently and securely).
+This way, you only need to follow the <span class="pink">convenience</span> guideline I just mentioned above when selecting your master password, and use a website such as [passwordsgenerator.net](https://passwordsgenerator.net/) to generate all of your other passwords (you won't need to remeber them since they are stored permanently and securely).

 <img src="https://s3.amazonaws.com/neowin/news/images/uploaded/2017/06/1497027603_keepass_screenshot_2017.jpg" width="70%" class="border" />